 Plus, since Hart also appeared in a larger role in Loving You, I was really combining her two characters into one.
 While I view some aspects of Danny’s conflict differently than I did when I was 23 (more on that in a future post), I still love Dolores Hart.
 I would not have been torn.
 (As it turned out, Hart had a higher calling and left Hollywood a few years later to become a nun.)

 I have at least a dozen ideas for posts around King Creole.
-I’ll try to squeeze in as many as I can over the next three months.
+I’ll try to squeeze in as many as I can over the next few months.